laderhoser/Crystal-Collector/README.md

-Using Javascript, jQuery, CSS, and HTML5, I was able to create this program.
+Using Javascript, jQuery, CSS, and HTML5, I was able to create an interactive game.

 Jose Martinez